Emissions of harmful substances to air

 Note: The indicator reports emissions from human-related activities only.
 It does not include emissions from natural sources such as forest fires or volcanoes.
 The category "other sources" includes agriculture (livestock, crop production and fertilizer), electric utilities, home firewood burning, manufacturing, the oil and gas industry, other ore and mineral industries (the aluminum industry, the asphalt paving industry, the cement and concrete industry, foundries, the iron and steel industry and iron pelletizing), paints and solvents, transportation (road, rail, air and marine) and other miscellaneous sources.
 For more details on the sources, consult the Data sources and methods.

-Between 1990 and 2021, cadmium emissions from the non-ferrous refining and smelting industry declined by 97% (76.1 tonnes).
-The declines in emissions from this industry were responsible for nearly 100% of the total reduction in national cadmium emissions between 1990 and 2021.
-This decline was due to the closure of outdated smelters in 2010 and 2019 and the introduction of pollution prevention plans, in addition to the collateral benefits from environmental performance agreements.
+Between 1990 and 2022, cadmium emissions from the non-ferrous refining and smelting industry declined by 98% (76.6 tonnes).
+This decline was responsible for nearly 100% of the total reduction in national cadmium emissions between 1990 and 2022.
+The decline was due to the closure of outdated smelters in 2010 and 2019 and the introduction of pollution prevention plans, in addition to the collateral benefits from environmental performance agreements.

-The fluctuations in cadmium emissions prior to 2010 are mostly driven by emissions from a single non-ferrous refining and smelting facility in Manitoba.
+The fluctuations in cadmium emissions prior to 2010 were mostly driven by changes in emissions from a single non-ferrous refining and smelting facility in Manitoba that is now closed.

 Cadmium emissions to air by province and territory